harrycresswell/harry/content/slashes.md

 - [/reading](/reading/): The books I’ve read since 2018.
 - [/slashes](/slashes/): A page that lists all my slash pages (how meta).
 - [/support](/support/): Ways in which you can support my work (should you wish to).
 - [/things](/things/): Projects from the past or that I’m currently working on.
+- [/testimonials](/testimonials/): The kind words my clients have said about working with me.
 - [/uses](/uses/): My office setup and the app and services I use day to day.

 Learn more about my thoughts [on slash pages and /slashes](/writing/slash-pages-and-slashes/).